Westfield Township, Fayette County, Iowa

 Westfield Township is one of twenty townships in Fayette County, Iowa, United States.
 As of the 2010 census, its population was 297.

+History

+Westfield Township was at one point home to a sizable African American population in the 1850s, with origins from Illinois.
+Three years after moving to Westfield Township, the farming community numbered 59 persons of color.

 Geography

 According to the United States Census Bureau, Westfield Township covers an area of 35.4 square miles (91.7 square kilometers); of this, 35.15 square miles (91.05 square kilometers, 99.29 percent) is land and 0.25 square miles (0.65 square kilometers, 0.71 percent) is water.

 The city of Fayette is entirely within this township geographically but is a separate entity.